wp-plugins/cookie-cat/readme.txt

 Requires oik version 1.13 or higher

 == Changelog ==
+= 1.2 =
+* Added: Warning messages about information that is passed to the cookie-cat server when using "Load XML"
+* Tested: Works with WordPress 3.6
+* Added: Added table heading tags for the cookie-cat table.

 = 1.1 =
 * Added: admin interface to load a new customised XML file from cookie-cat.co.uk
 * Added: will now produce links to prompt installation, upgrade or activation of oik